-- baking spray or butter (to grease bundt pan)
+- Baking spray or butter (to grease pan)

 - 1.5 cup icing sugar

 - 2 tablespoons plus 2 teaspoons orange juice (less if you want thicker consistency or more if you want a thinner consistency)

 - Meanwhile, in a bowl, combine flour, baking powder, baking soda, salt, ginger, cinnamon, clove and nutmeg.
 Stir to combine and lay to one side.

-- In a stand mixer fitted with a paddle attachment (or using a bowl with a hand mixer) blend cream cheese, butter and sugar until combined and smooth, about 2 to 3 minutes (stop to scrape sides of bowl, as necessary, with a rubber spatula).
+- In the bowl of a stand mixer fitted with a paddle attachment (or using a bowl with a hand mixer), blend cream cheese, butter and sugar until combined and smooth, about 2 to 3 minutes (stop to scrape sides of bowl, as necessary, with a rubber spatula).

 - Add molasses and vanilla extract and mix another 1 to 2 minutes.
 Add eggs, one at a time, blending about 15 to 30 seconds with each egg addition.

 - Add reserved flour mixture to stand mixer and blend until just combined.

 - Generously grease a fluted cake pan (I used a 10-inch, non-stick pan) and pour or scoop batter into it (batter will be thick).
 Tap the pan down on a hard surface a few times to settle the batter and remove any air bubbles.
 Bake for 40 to 45 minutes or until a wooden skewer inserted in the centre of the cake comes out clean.Note: Because pans and ovens can vary, check on at the 40 minute mark).

 - Once done, allow the cake to cool in the pan for 30 minutes.

 - Remove from pan and let COOL COMPLETELY on wire rack before icing and adding any sprinkles.
 Enjoy!

-- In a small bowl add icing sugar.
+- In a small bowl, add icing sugar.
 Add 2 tablespoons of orange juice and stir.
 Then, a teaspoon at a time, add more juice and mix until smooth and creamy.
-Drizzle over COOLED gingerbread.
+Drizzle over cooled gingerbread.
 Note: If you want the glaze thicker, add a little more icing sugar.
-Conversely, if you want a looser glaze, add more juice (a little goes a long way).
+Conversely, if you want a thinner glaze, add more juice (a little goes a long way).